 Anthony Fauci was born and raised in Brooklyn, New York and received his M.D. from Cornell University Medical College.
 He went to work for the director of the National Institute of Allergy and Infectious Diseases (NIAID) in 1968, becoming a pioneer in the field of human immunoregulation and developing effective therapies for formerly fatal diseases

 As AIDS continues to rage around the world, Dr. Fauci plays an international role in the struggle to control the spread of the disease, promote its treatment, and find a safe and effective vaccine.
-With bioterrorism emerging as a new threat to America’s health and security, Dr. Fauci’s leadership and expertise are more valued than ever.
+As global epidemics such as the coronavirus COVID-19 emerge as new threats to America’s health and security, Dr. Fauci’s leadership and expertise are more valued than ever.

 Dr. Fauci, you joined NIH — the National Institutes of Health — at the beginning of your career, almost 50 years ago.
 You distinguished yourself from the beginning with some pioneering studies of the human immune system.
 Can you tell us how that came about?